-[This is Part 4 in our How to Build FIREPLACE MANTEL-102 series.]
+[This is Part 4 in my How to Build FIREPLACE MANTEL-102 series.]

 How to Make the Paneled Frieze

 This paneled frieze is so easy to make, but it looks like there’s more to it than there really is.
 Like so many designs you’ll find on our blog, the foundation is an mdf board core that’s wrapped in moldings.

 All you need to get started is cut a 1/2″ thick piece of mdf board to the width and length you’ll need to fill the space between your capitals.